apache/systemds/spark-mlcontext-programming-guide.md

 ml.execute(script)
 {% endhighlight %}

-Using the MLContext API, rather than relying solely on input parameters, we can bind to the variables associated with the `read` and `write` statements.
+Using the DSContext API, rather than relying solely on input parameters, we can bind to the variables associated with the `read` and `write` statements.
 In the fragment of `Univar-Stats.dml` above, notice that the matrix at path `$X` is read to variable `A`, `$TYPES` is read to variable `K`, and `baseStats` is written to path `$STATS`.
 Therefore, we can bind the Haberman input data matrix to the `A` variable,